Tuesday, 26 June 2018

 We hoped to find a boulangerie there and we were not disappointed, except that all the pastries were gone and we had to make do with a couple of slices of tarte.

-Its next departure from the road was more inviting and we took it – a wheel track across the fields, which rejoined the road at the centre of Auzat-Combelle.
+Its next departure from the road was more inviting and we took it – a wheel track across the fields, which rejoined the road in the centre of Auzat-Combelle.

 Then the GR disappeared behind the houses, but we continued along the road as far as a bridge, where we turned right.